hannathayesha/js-learning/README.md

 # js-learning
-a code repo of learning practise
+a code repo of learning javascript and practise